Jumpaku/divround/README.md

 **Divround** is a Go library designed to facilitate exact division-and-rounding operations for integers.
 Division-and-rounding is an operation defined as `Round(numerator/denominator)`, where the `numerator` and `denominator` are integers and `Round` is a function that rounds the quotient into an integer.
-This operation demands careful handling to ensure precision although it seems simple.
+This operation demands careful handling to ensure precision, although it seems simple.

 ## Features